65 Teen Girl Bedroom Ideas

-5. Teen Girl Dorm Room Bedroom Ideas
+5. Dorm Room Delight

 When decorating a dorm room, you’re a bit limited.
 Most won’t allow you to paint or permanently hang things on the wall.
 But this doesn’t mean you can’t decorate or express your teen’s style.
 Command hooks are your friend.
 Use these to hang lighter things on the wall.